-Travel forums on scuba diving and snorkelling in Costa Rica frequently highlight the natural beauty and ecological biodiversity of Costa Rica.
+Travel forums on scuba diving and snorkeling in Costa Rica frequently highlight the natural beauty and ecological biodiversity of Costa Rica.
 It is something that is truly amazing and difficult to adequately portray in words.

 Visitors usually experience a small portion of Costa Rica’s magnificence due to time restrictions and the rainforests, rivers, lakes, beaches, hot springs, volcanoes, flora and fauna usually take precedence.
 But another beautiful world awaits that offers sights that are at least, equally spectacular.
 Beneath both Costa Rica’s coastlines scuba divers and snorkelers view world-famous landscapes filled with world famous marine life forms.
-Snorkelers and scuba divers descend into virgin seascapes that, until recently, were totally unexplored.
+Snorkelers and scuba divers in Costa Rica descend into virgin seascapes that, until recently, were totally unexplored.

 Costa Rica is one of the few places where a diver can enjoy both the Pacific Ocean and Caribbean Sea.
 Each side is very different.
 The Caribbean is warm with reefs protecting many brilliantly colored species.
 Diving in the Pacific involves descending shelves, offering dive sites at many levels with caves, caverns, and underwater pinnacles, a backdrop to pelagic species feeding and frolicking in clear view.
 On average the water temperatures range between, 21° C to 29° C (70° F to 85° F).